 This proposal applies to the company's direct operations, subsidiaries, and their value chains (direct and indirect established business relationships).

 In order to comply with the EU CSDDD regulations, eligible companies will need to:

 National administrative authorities appointed by EU Member States will be responsible for supervising these new rules and may impose fines in case of non-compliance.
 In addition, victims will have the opportunity to take legal action for damages that could have been avoided with appropriate due diligence measures.

 The aim of the proposal is to ensure that the EU private and public sectors fully respect the region's international commitments to protecting human rights and fostering sustainable development in international trade.

-The proposal is expected to be presented to the European Parliament and the Council for approval in the near future.
+The proposal is expected to be presented to the European Parliament and the Council for approval by the end of 2023.
 Once adopted, EU Member States will have two years to transpose the directive into national law.